jplemoussu/VSCode-ES6-Debug-environment/README.md

 Before launching debugger run `npm run compile` from terminal to transpile code from ES6 to ES5.

+Open any code in the `/src` folder with VSCode and debug by running `Launch Current File` from the debugger menu.

 `package.json` includes following npm dependencies:
 * babel-cli
 * babel-preset-es2015